 The members of the Lay Research Panel do not have a scientific background so please do not use scientific terminology or jargon.
 Please also refrain from including references to material that is not available to the general public.
 Avoid the use of abbreviations where possible.
 You may find it helpful to ask a non-scientist friend or relative to read this application prior to submission to check readability.
-Please visit the news section of our website to see the level of plain

-English we would expect you to use and refer to the guidance we have developed with the Lay Panel on writing your plain English application.
-Your application in plain English will be screened by the members of the Research Team.
+Please visit the news section of our website to see the level of plain English we would expect you to use and refer to the guidance we have developed with the Lay Panel on writing your plain English application.
+The plain English application will be seen by members of the Lay Research Panel at an early stage during the application review process.
+You may be asked to make changes to your application to clarify its content or to make it more readable.
 Failure to provide sufficient and understandable information in the plain English application could lead to rejection of the application.